 California's oldest continuously running newspaper, the Placerville Mountain Democrat, declares, "Author of new, controversial John Muir biography to read at The Bookery."

 My Commonwealth Club conversation about Cast out of Eden with Anthony Dudley of Earth Live independent media network is airing on C-SPAN Book TV.
-The recording is available for viewing on demand at C-SPAN.org.
+The program is featured on the UNP Blog, and the recording is available for viewing on demand at C-SPAN.org.